King of Thieves (2018 film): Plot

 Brian Reader is a former thief who is now retired.
-At the funeral ceremony for his wife, Brian sees old friends from his days as a criminal.
+At the funeral ceremony for his wife Lyn, Brian sees old friends from his days as a criminal.
 They briefly discuss their interest in pulling off one more heist, targeting the Hatton Garden Safe Deposit.
 Shortly after the funeral, Brian and the other thieves meet to plan the robbery in earnest.
 Nearly all of them are older men, in their 60s and 70s.
 The only younger man is Basil, an alarms expert who comes by a key to an exterior door of the building containing the Safe Deposit.

-The thieves decide to execute their heist over the Easter holiday weekend to maximize their time for the break-in and minimize the risk of being discovered.
-Posing as gas repairmen, they enter the deposit building, deactivate the alarms, and proceed to drill a hole into the wall of the vault.
+The thieves decide to execute their heist over the Easter holiday weekend to maximise their time for the break-in and minimise the risk of being discovered.
+Posing as gas repairmen, they enter the deposit building, deactivate the alarms by trial and error, and proceed to drill a hole into the wall of the vault.
 The jack they use to push the cabinet of safety deposit boxes away from the wall breaks, adding a wrinkle to their plan.
 They all leave, intending to return with a new tool the following day.
 However, Brian has a change of heart and decides it is too risky to go back.

 Basil meets with Brian to try and convince him to go back and finish the robbery.
 Brian refuses, but gives Basil a note listing the safety deposit boxes that contain the most valuable diamonds.
 In return, Basil promises to give Brian half of his take from the robbery.

 Basil and the other thieves return to the Safe Deposit with the replacement tool and successfully push the cabinet away from the vault wall, enabling two of them to climb through into the vault.
 They then use crow bars to break open many of the safety deposit boxes and steal their contents, which add up to more than £14 million in jewels and cash.
 The thieves put all of the loot into duffel bags and drive away from the scene of the crime.